Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Abstract

 \startnewsection{Introduction}{sec:introduction} Digital image inpainting is an important task in image processing applications that involves reconstructing unknown regions of an image based on information from its surrounding areas.
 We will refer to these unknown regions as the inpainting domain.
 For a given image $u_0$, defined on the image domain $\Omega \subset \mathbb{R}^2$, the objective is to restore the image on the inpainting domain $\omega \subset \Omega$ so that the reconstructions are not easily detectable by an ordinary observer.

-Drawing inspiration from the manual inpainting techniques, Bertalmio et al. \cite{Belt00} were among the first to introduce an anisotropic PDE that smoothly propagates information from outside the inpainting domain $\Omega\setminus \omega$ inside the domain, following the direction of isophotes (contours of constant greyscale intensity).
-In particular, anisotropic diffusion is a natural choice as it ensures the sharpness of the reconstructed image.
+Drawing inspiration from manual inpainting techniques, Bertalmio et al. \cite{Belt00} were among the first to introduce an anisotropic PDE that smoothly propagates information from outside the inpainting domain $\Omega\setminus \omega$ inside the domain $\omega$, following the direction of isophotes (contours of constant greyscale intensity).
+Anisotropic diffusion is a natural choice as it ensures the sharpness of the reconstructed image.
 Furthermore, they incorporated the isophote direction as a boundary condition at the edges of the inpainting domain.
-More precisely, this means that
+More precisely, this means that the equation

-had to be solved on $\omega$, where the perpendicular gradient $\nabla^\perp u = (-u_y,u_x)$ is the direction of smallest change in the image intensity and $\Delta u$ is the measure of image smoothness.
-Because isophotes depend on the geometry of the inpainting domain and can intersect at the final time, it became necessary to intertwine this process with a diffusion procedure.
+must be solved on $\omega$, where the perpendicular gradient $\nabla^\perp u = (-u_y,u_x)$ is the direction of smallest change in image intensity and $\Delta u$ is a measure of image smoothness.
+Because isophotes depend on the geometry of the inpainting domain and can intersect over time, it became necessary to intertwine this process with a diffusion procedure.

 As discussed in \cite{Bert01}, this approach borrows ideas from computational fluid dynamics and applies them to image analysis challenges.
-To make it more apparent, one can visualize image intensity as a stream function for a two-dimensional incompressible flow.
+One can visualize image intensity as a stream function for a two-dimensional incompressible flow.
 In this analogy, the Laplacian of the image intensity acts as the fluid's vorticity and is transported into the inpainting domain by a vector field defined by the stream function.
 Such an interpretation underscores the need for incorporating diffusion into the inpainting problem.
 Finally, this approach is designed to preserve isophotes while ensuring that the gradient vectors match at the boundary of the inpainting domain.
 This method is based on the Navier-Stokes equations of fluid dynamics, taking advantage of well-established theoretical and numerical results in that field.

-Because the success of the inpainting process depends on the preferences of the human observer, perception of edges, color, and texture, it is reasonable to model the missing edges using elastica-type curves \cite{Shen03, Than21, Ring18}.
+Since the success of the inpainting process depends on human observers' perceptions of edges, color, and texture, it is reasonable to model the missing edges using elastica-type curves \cite{Shen03, Than21, Ring18}.

 More precisely, if we extend the inpainting domain $\omega$ in $\Omega$ and denote it by $\omega_\epsilon$, then we can extrapolate the isophotes of an image $u$ by a collection of curves $\{\gamma_t\}_{t \in [I_0, I_m]}$ with no mutual crossing, which coincides with the isophotes of $u$ on $\omega_\epsilon \setminus \omega$ and minimize the energy